tigerbeetle/tigerbeetle/docs/internals/sync.md

 A _canonical_ checkpoint is a checkpoint:
 1. with an op committed atop it by the primary (discovery via `command=commit`), or
-2. that a view-change quorum of replicas have reached (discovery via `command=ping`), or
+2. that a majority quorum of replicas have reached (discovery via `command=ping`), or
 3. (when `R=2`: that a single replica has reached).

 The primary ignores `command=prepare_ok`s which have a different checkpoint id attached than they expect.